Document Type : Original Article

 Department of Anatomy and Cell Biology, School of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran

-Results: Based on the obtained results, there was a statistically significant difference between the two groups in terms of learning outcomes (P<0.001) and academic achievement motivation (P=0.042).
-Academic achievement motivation was not correlated with gender and grade point average (P> 0.05; F (3, 4)=1.234).
-Furthermore, the relationship of learning with gender and grade point average .
+Results: The findings indicated that there was a statistically significant difference between the two intervention and control groups in terms of learning outcomes (P<0.001) and achievement motivation (P=0.042).
+In addition, there is no significant relationship between gender and grade point average (GPA) factors with achievement motivation (P=0.41, F(3,4)=1.234) and also between gender and GPA factors with learning (P=0.67, F(3, 4)=0.662).